tfwis/bbsubset/README.md

 ## What’s this for ?

-Designing *good* custom DNA barcodes and selecting a *good* subset of oligo pool in your lab. is a problem of combinatorial optimizations.
+Designing *good* custom DNA barcodes and selecting a *good* subset of oligo pool in your laboratory involves a problem of combinatorial optimizations.

 This R package `bbsubset` is dedicated for the purpose, and select a subset of DNA sequences that are *well-balanced* in terms of nucleosties composition.